sourcegraph/about/blogposts/2021/better-onboarding-prevent-codebase-overwhelm.md

 The solution: Maintain and update a central resource to create a single source of truth.
 By consolidating your knowledge base, you’ll have everything a new developer needs to know in a single place–such as a handbook, a wiki, or a project management tool.
 That, in turn, lets developers swiftly learn, communicate, and execute against the team’s goals.

-A consolidated resource also helps the entire engineering team navigate the complexity and volume of the org’s codebases, while reducing team anxiety over not knowing where to find everything.
+A consolidated resource also helps the entire engineering team navigate the complexity and volume of the org’s codebase, while reducing team anxiety over not knowing where to find everything.
 Sometimes being lost isn’t just a discovery problem, but a social one.
 If you asked a group of engineers which databases to use, you might get multiple answers.
 Once you have documentation that outlines when to use specific databases, everyone gets the answer from the same source.

 Clear communications and standardized guidance together build a transparent and safe environment for new developers to find answers so they can fully participate and contribute.